About Phaselis

 Baths: The remains of the city’s baths reflect the Roman tradition of public bathing, a social activity that was an integral part of daily life.

-Harbors: Phaselis has three harbors – the Northern Harbour, the Battle Harbour, and the Protected (Sun) Harbour.
+Harbours: Phaselis has three harbours – the Northern Harbour, the Battle Harbour, and the Protected (Sun) Harbour.
 These were crucial for the city’s trading activities.

 Main Street: The main street of Phaselis, lined with shops and houses, is well-preserved and provides a fascinating look into the past.